Avian influenza and wild birds

 Since December 2014, highly pathogenic H5 strains of avian influenza (H5N2 and H5N8) have been detected in wild birds of the Pacific, Central and Mississippi Flyways.
 Of these, H5N2 has caused outbreaks of avian influenza in domestic poultry and turkeys in multiple U.S. states.
 Neither strain has ever been implicated in human infection to date.

-In Utah, as of May 2015, H5N8 has only been detected in one healthy hunter-killed American widgeon, which was tested during enhanced surveillance activities in December 2014.
+In Utah, as of September 2015, HPAI has only been detected in two healthy ducks, which were tested in association with enhanced surveillance activities in December 2014 and August 2015.

-Surveillance for H5N1 in Utah birds by the DWR
+Surveillance for avian influenza in Utah birds by the DWR

 The Utah Division of Wildlife Resources is continuing to monitor for unusual mortality events in wild birds, especially in waterfowl and other water birds; gallinaceous birds such as quail and turkeys; scavenger birds such as crows and ravens; and birds of prey such as eagles, owls and other raptors.
 We are also requesting that any large group of dead waterfowl, shorebirds, wild turkeys or quail (not found near power lines or roads) as well as dead raptors and scavengers found near waterfowl habitats, be reported to a local DWR office or by calling (801)-538-4700.
 Mortalities or questions regarding domestic birds should be directed to the State Veterinarian's office at (801)-538-4910 or by calling the USDA toll free at 1-866-536-7593.